5 Damn Good Brewery Tours in New Zealand

 You need to be over 18 years old to drink legally in New Zealand.
 If you are under then a dry brewery tour isn’t that great… For the rest of us grown-up backpacking types, brewery tours are pretty cool, especially when there are around 150 breweries in NZ!
-They make a reasonably priced activity usually costing NZ$25, involving tastings, see how the good stuff is made, and sometimes a cheeky souvenir.
+They make a reasonably priced activity usually costing around NZ$25, involving tastings, see how the good stuff is made, and sometimes a cheeky souvenir.
 As Tui states on their brewery tour website, they expect people to “steal a glass”.
 So where can you find brewery tours in New Zealand?
 Well, we’ve picked out some damn good brewery tours in New Zealand for your sipping pleasure.

-For just a fraction of NZ’s beers see: 25 Awesome New Zealand Beers.
+For just a fraction of NZ’s beers, also see: 25 Awesome New Zealand Beers.

 1. Speight’s Brewery Tour

 One of the most popular beer brands in New Zealand also hosts their very own brewery tours in New Zealand.
 Speight’s Brewery has been getting New Zealand smashed since 1876.
 Dunedin not only has chocolate tastings at Cadbury World, but you can smell, see and taste the beer on a Speight’s Brewery tour.

 Location: Dunedin, South Island